Munshidshaz/python-developer/README.md

 # python-developer
-protfolio site for junior python developer
+Portfolio site for a junior Python developer